Pass Your Driving Test - Learn To Drive

 If you are using your own car, not your driving instructor's, you will need to fulfil further requirements.
 You can read all about these here taking the driving test is your own car.

-If you can't find any of the documents you need you must phone the DSA as soon as possible.
+If you can't find any of the documents you need you must phone the DVSA as soon as possible.
 If you arrive without the required documentation your driving test will be cancelled and you won't receive a refund.

 Glasses - if you need to wear glasses to drive, don't forget them, as you can't legally drive without them.